puppetlabs/learn-to-be-a-puppet-engineer/ruby/exploring-ruby-with-pry.md

 #### Conditions and Functions

-Since everything is an expression, conditionals are often (shortend and) used for assignment:
+Since everything is an expression, conditionals are often (shortened and) used for assignment:

 ```ruby
 [66] pry(main)> acute_c = :Ć if acute_c == :ć # toggle once